 Following FrameMaker training, delegates are entitled to 30 days’ email support from their FrameMaker trainer to help with any post-course issues.
 For further details, see Support.

-Delegates should have a good working knowledge of FrameMaker used in a structured authoring environment, i.e. be familiar with the techniques taught in our Authoring structured FrameMaker documents and Formatting structured documents in FrameMaker courses.
+Delegates should have a good working knowledge of FrameMaker used in both unstructured and structured modes, i.e. be familiar with the techniques taught in our Advanced FrameMaker and Authoring structured FrameMaker documents courses.

 Terms and conditions

 Lynne Telfer is an Adobe Certified Instructor with over 25 years’ experience working as a professional trainer.

 She has expert knowledge of:

 - Adobe FrameMaker – both Unstructured and Structured use.
 In the late nineties, Lynne worked for Adobe as a trainer, hosting their FrameMaker courses.
 She’s provided training in the application ever since, and is an Adobe Certified Expert in the application.

 - Adobe Creative Cloud applications.
 Lynne has expert knowledge of the key applications used for creative design: InDesign, Photoshop, Illustrator and Acrobat.

 - Microsoft Office suite of applications, covering the mainstream applications Word, Excel and PowerPoint to advanced level.

 Lynne has a BA Hons in Educational Practice from Oxford Brookes University.